juansulca/tinker-pod/v1/README.md

 ## Version 1

-The TinkerPod is currently in development, and the first version is expected to be released soon.
+The TinkerPod v1 is the simplest version of the family.
+It is designed to be a basic introduction to the TinkerPod ecosystem.

 ## Part list